nodecopter/nodecopter.com/organizing.md

 * NodeCopter is a **community event** (affordable & inclusive)
 * NodeCopter is **non-profit** (all money goes into the events)
 * NodeCopter is about **learning**, **sharing** and **fun** (be nice)

-To ensure that all events follow these values, the [core copter](/core) team provides benevolent dictatorship for all events.

 <h2 id="budget"><a href="#budget">Budget</a></h2>